Mariatta/mariatta.github.io/content/posts/speaker_bio/index.md

 ## Speaker Bio

-Mariatta is a Python core developer where she focuses on improving the workflow and documentation.
-She is active in the Python community as an advisor for the Global PyLadies, co-founder of PyCascades, and is currently chairing PyCon US conference.
+Mariatta is a Python Core Developer.
+She co-hosts the podcast series PyPodcats: Hidden Figures of Python, highlighting the voices of underrepresented group members in the Python community.
+She is the author of PEP 581 for migrating CPython's issue tracker to GitHub, a change that significantly improved the contributors' experience.
+She is currently a member of Python Docs Editorial Board.
+As a serial conference organizer, she has chaired various Python community conferences, including PyCascades, PyCon US, and PyLadiesCon.

-For her contributions to the Python and community, she received the PSF Community Service Award in 2018 and Google Open Source Peer Bonus Award in 2017 and 2020.
+For her contributions to the Python community, she received the PSF Community Service Award and is a PSF Fellow member.
+You might also know her from the internet hashtags #IceCreamSelfie and #TypoOfTheDay

 ## Headshot